tlhomme/tk-vfx-base-config/README.md

    * changed versionning to keep track of all work files across artists

 ## Custom Hooks:
-### core level:
-* **resolve-template-hook.py**: small hook that takes care of resolving the template name dynamically from context. _Only used in the tk-multi-workfiles-mik._

 ### apps level:
 * **tk-multi-publish**:
    * **primary_publish.py**: added changes to file versionning to mimic mikros existing vfx pipeline